Our Approach

 A successful EVP depends on understanding the distinct needs and motivations of different talent segments, both rational and emotional.
 Often, the hardest part is achieving enough objectivity to understand how differentiated the organisation truly is.

-Our proprietary 8D Framework organises the entire employment proposition into eight dimensions, aligned to Maslow's hierarchy of needs.
-It gives teams a structured way to compare apples with apples, from what target talent actually wants and needs, through to what competitors are offering, through to what your organisation delivers.
-The result is a clear picture of where you're genuinely differentiated, where you're aligned with talent needs, and where the gaps are.
+Eight dimensions of the employment proposition, grounded in Maslow's hierarchy of needs.
+It gives teams a structured way to compare what target talent actually wants, what competitors are offering, and what your organisation delivers; so you can see exactly where you're differentiated and where the gaps are.

-It's the foundation of everything we do, and it means every recommendation is grounded in evidence, not assumption.
+It's the foundation underpinning our approach, and it means every recommendation

-A methodology that flexes, not a formula that doesn't
+A methodology that flexes, not a rigid formula

 Scoping